jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 This step downloads an RDP file through your browser.

-3. Open the RDP file.
+3. Open the RDP file and connect to the DSVM.

 4. If you are on a Windows computer, you can open the RDP file through the browser.
-Click **Connect** when prompted, then supply the credentials you specified in step 1 of this exercise when prompted, and finally
+Click **Connect** when prompted, then supply the credentials you specified in step 1 of this exercise when prompted, and finally click Yes to accept the certificate.

 5. If you are on a Mac, save the RDP file to a convenient location, and then open the file.
 If you are prompted to verify a certificate, click **Continue**.
 Enter the credentials you specified in the step 1 when prompted.
 6.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzAwOTM0MTRdfQ==
+eyJoaXN0b3J5IjpbMzE5MDYyODM3XX0=
 -->